 Though these plates could do a lot of good through their e-link technology, they are highly controversial.
 Ordinary citizens who have not committed crimes don’t like the idea of plates being used to track and record their movements, and that they do not have control over what is displayed on the plate, according to the Electronic Frontier Foundation.
 Not to mention that digital plates will most likely cost more than standard plates.

 However, the digital plates have not become available to the public in our state just yet.
 Waters-Trasatt said, “Legislation would be required for these to become available beyond the pilot.”
 If approved by the General Assembly, Pennsylvania would join Arizona, California, and Michigan as the only states with digital license plates.

-At Shrager & Sachs, we know driving in Philadelphia can easily result in a car crash.
+At Shrager, Sachs, & Blanco, we know driving in Philadelphia can easily result in a car crash.
 If you’ve experienced a car accident in the city, contact us for legal advice regarding your options.